 It is important to recognise the distinction between Chronostratigraphy and Climatostratigraphy.
 The former is the division of time as recorded in rock sequences, whereas the latter is the division of time based on past climatic oscillations.
 Both have their own histories with dedicated pages found here and here.
 Also, the chart page offers further insight into these two parallel division systems.
-Definitions of stratigraphical terms can be found in the Stratigraphic guide for Quaternary scientists.

 Definition of Quaternary